JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “Are you sure you can control yourself, Miss Verinder?”

-“In HIS interests, I can do anything!” she answered fervently.
+“In _His_ interests, I can do anything!” she answered fervently.

 One look at her face told me that I could trust her.
 I addressed myself again to Mr. Bruff.